Loudr/api-specs/requests-v1.md

 This document describes how to make requests via the "v1 API" that shipped for early Loudr partners.
-For new integrations, please see Loudr's Web API documentation at https://loudr.fm/api.
+For new integrations, please see Loudr's Web API documentation at [https://loudr.fm/api](https://loudr.fm/api).

+Although this format is not the most [current release](https://loudr.fm/api), Loudr has no plans to discontinue support for these specifications.

 # Making a Request